ttruty/ttruty.github.io/projects/_posts/2019-09-08-VR-locomotion.md

-[^fn1]: García-Betances RI, Arredondo Waldmeyer MT, Fico G and Cabrera-Umpiérrez MF.
-A succinct overview of virtual reality technology use in Alzheimer’s disease.Frontiers in Aging Neuroscience.
-2015;80(7):1-8
+[^fn1]: García-Betances R, Arredondo Waldmeyer MT., Fico, G., Cabrera- Umpiérrez M. F..
+A succinct overview of virtual reality technology use in Alzheimer’s disease.
+Frontiers in Aging Neuroscience.
+2015 May 12;7:80. doi: 10.3389/fnagi.2015.00080.

-[^fn2]: García-Betances RI, Arredondo Waldmeyer MT, Fico G and Cabrera-Umpiérrez MF.
-A succinct overview of virtual reality technology use in Alzheimer’s disease.Frontiers in Aging Neuroscience.
-2015;80(7):1-8
+[^fn2]: García-Betances R., Jiménez-Mixco V., Arredondo M. T., and Cabrera- Umpiérrez M. F..
+(2014).
+Using virtual reality for cognitive training of the elderly.
+Am.
+J. Alzheimers Dis.
+Other Demen.
+30, 49–54. doi:10.1177/ 1533317514545866

 [^fn3]: Laura A Cushman, Karen Stein, Charles J Duffy.
 Detecting navigational deficits in cognitive aging and Alzheimer disease using virtual reality.
 Neurology.
 2008 Sep 16;71(12):888-95. doi: 10.1212/01.wnl.0000326262.67613.fe

 [^fn4]: Costas Boletsis.
 The New Era of Virtual Reality Locomotion: A Systematic Literature Review of Techniques and a Proposed Typology.
 In: Multimodal Technologies and Interact; 2017.
 DOI: 10.3390/mti1040024